someengineering/resoto.com/versioned_docs/version-2.X/reference/cli/search-commands/predecessors.md

 The `predecessors` command selects all predecessors of nodes returned in a query.

-Please refer to the [concept guide](../../../concepts/search/traversals.md#by-depth) for a detailed explanation of search traversals.
+Please refer to the [Search Traversals](../../search/traversals.md#by-depth) for a detailed explanation of traversals.

 ## Usage